akka/akka-http/docs/src/main/paradox/scala/http/server-side/low-level-api.md

 which also allows for varying degrees of configuration.
 @@@
 @@@ div { .group-java }
-On the server-side the stand-alone HTTP layer forms a `BidiFlow<HttpResponse, SslTlsOutbound, SslTlsInbound, HttpRequest, NotUsed>`, that is a stage that "upgrades" a potentially encrypted raw connection to the HTTP level.
+On the server-side the stand-alone HTTP layer forms a @unidoc[BidiFlow[HttpResponse, SslTlsOutbound, SslTlsInbound, HttpRequest, NotUsed]], that is a stage that "upgrades" a potentially encrypted raw connection to the HTTP level.

 You create an instance of the layer by calling one of the two overloads of the `Http.get(system).serverLayer` method,